Latin! or Tobacco and Boys

 Latin! or Tobacco and Boys is a 1979 British play written by Stephen Fry.
-It was first performed at 'The Playroom', an L-shaped space in St Edwards Passage that belonged to Corpus Christi College, Cambridge.
-It is about life at the fictional Chartham Park Preparatory School For Boys, a prep school in England, and ends up in Morocco, via a pederastic relationship between a teacher and a 13-year-old student.
+It is about life at the fictional Chartham Park Preparatory School For Boys, a prep school in England, and ends up in Morocco, via a pederastic relationship between a teacher and a 13-year-old schoolboy.

 The title derives from Christopher Marlowe's claim, reported by Richard Baines, that "All they that love not Tobacco and Boys are fools".

+It was commissioned for 'The Playroom', an L-shaped space in St Edward's Passage, Cambridge, that belonged to Corpus Christi College, Cambridge.
+The author was given as 'Sue Denim'.
+Fry, then an undergraduate at Queens' College, Cambridge, took the part of the younger schoolmaster.

+The text was included in Paperweight, a collection of writings by Fry, published in 1992.

 Characters

 Central characters

 Only two characters actually appear on stage: